Srinidhigpr/SrinidhiGopalraj-oop-coursework-comm-platform/README.md

 ```
 Abstraction is also present in my use of the observer design pattern, which will be discussed in further sections.
  #### c) Inheritance -
- Inheritance is a concept in that allows classes to inherit attributes and methods from other classes.
-It promotes code reusability and establishes relationships between classes based on a hierarchical structure.
+ Inheritance is a concept in that allows classes to **inherit attributes** and methods from other classes.
+It promotes **code reusability** and establishes relationships between classes based on a **hierarchical structure**.
 In my code, I have presented two types of inheritance.
  - Single level Inheritance - when Child classes Student and Teacher inherit attributes and methods from parent class user
  ```
  class User: